kervinck/pfkpk/README.md

 chess programs and provided under a 2-clause BSD-style license.
 See the file `LICENSE' for details.

-This implementation is quite fast because it handles the superpostion of possible black king locations per step.
+This implementation is quite fast because it handles the superposition of possible black king locations per step.

 ```